 Although our nation's existing federal stem cell policy has advanced this important field, it is clear that an expanded program is essential for this research to achieve its full potential.
-As Dr. Elias Zerhouni, Director of the National Institutes of Health noted last month, "From my standpoint, it is clear today that American science will be betterserved, and the nation will be better-served, if we let our scientists have access to more stem cell lines."
+As Dr. Elias Zerhouni, Director of the National Institutes of Health recently last month, "From my standpoint, it is clear today that American science will be better-served, and the nation will be better-served, if we let our scientists have access to more stem cell lines."

-BIO is the national trade association representing more than 1,100 biotechnology companies, academic institutions, state biotechnology centers and related organizations in all 50 U.S. states and 31 foreign nations.
+BIO is the national trade association representing more than 1,100 biotechnology companies, academic institutions, state biotechnology centers and related organizations in all 50 U.S. states and 33 foreign nations.
 BIO members are involved in the research and development of health-care, agricultural, industrial and environmental biotechnology products.

 Our nation's top scientists agree that embryonic stem cell research has the potential to lead to cures and treatments for many of our society's most devastating diseases and disabilities such as cancer, diabetes, ALS, Parkinson's disease, Alzheimer's disease, and spinal cord injuries.
 Embryonic stem cell research will further the development of cell-based therapies by leading to greater scientific understanding of cell differentiation - the process by which our cells become specialized to perform certain functions - and proliferation - the process where cells expand, or multiply for controlled use as a potential therapeutic.
+That's because these cells are pluripotent, which means they can be turned into any other of the body's cell types.